 Act 104 of 1999 allowed members to retire with an unreduced benefit with 28 years actual service.
 Act 1137 of 1997 set the way for the FAS to be set at three (3) years.

-Act 1356 of 1995.Effective July 1, 1997, the vesting requirements changed from ten (10) years to five (5) years for all active and future members of the System with the exception of members of the General Assembly.
+Act 1356 of 1995.Effective July 1, 1997, the vesting requirements changed from ten (10) years to five (5) years for all active and future members of the System except for certain General Assembly members who must have ten (10) years of service to vest.

 Prior to July 1, 1999 if you were retired from another state sponsored retirement system and worked in a position covered by APERS and met the eligibility requirements, you couldn’t receive service credit in APERS.
 That changed, effective July 1, 1999, when a retired member of another state-sponsored retirement system, who worked in a position covered by APERS and met the eligibility requirements, could be reported to APERS.